residentsummer/residentsummer.github.io/_posts/2018-08-21-minikube-ipvs.md

   -> 172.17.0.6:80                Masq    1      0          50
 ```

 As expected, requests have landed 50/50 on both pods.
-Now we'll change the
+Next we'll change the
 scheduler to `lc`.
 To do this, edit the configmap once again and delete
 kube-proxy's pod.
-Then we need to simulate an uneven load.
-I came up with
+Then, to simulate an uneven load, I've came up with this
-this brittle scenario:
+brittle scenario:

 * scale the deployment to a single pod
 * start a bunch of long requests